cvppa2024/cvppa2024.github.io/_pages/challenges.md

 In this challenge, you are tasked to provide a complete 3D mesh given a partial RGB-D observation of sweet peppers.
 You are provided with RGB-D frames with corresponding instance masks and poses where sweet peppers are only partially visible.
 We ask the participants to predict a 3D mesh representing the complete fruit.
 Obtaining such information is a fundamental building block for agricultural autonomous systems across different downstream tasks, such as harvesting and yield estimation.

-More details about this challenge can be found in our technical report <link>
+More details about this challenge can be found in our technical report (coming soon) and on our dataset website at [https://www.ipb.uni-bonn.de/data/shape_completion](https://www.ipb.uni-bonn.de/data/shape_completion).

-For participating in this challenge we setup a CodaLab competition here <link>
+For participating in this challenge, we setup a CodaLab competition: [https://codalab.lisn.upsaclay.fr/competitions/18987](https://codalab.lisn.upsaclay.fr/competitions/18987)

 Please contact [Federico Magistri](mailto:federico.magistri@uni-bonn.de) if you have questions about this competition and concerns regarding the submission on CodaLab.